AnClark/amsynth/README.md

 cmake --build build
 ```

-> **NOTICE: ** Win32 version of SDL2 is not yet provided, so the standalone version will not build, but it does not affect the plug-in versions.
+> **NOTICE:** Win32 version of SDL2 is not yet provided, so the standalone version will not build, but it does not affect plug-in versions.

 ### Use Clang instead of GCC